Hurricane Fiona strengthens into Category 4 storm, heads toward Bermuda after pummeling Puerto Rico and other Caribbean islands

 Hurricane Fiona strengthened into a Category 4 storm Wednesday after devastating Puerto Rico, then lashing the Dominican Republic and the Turks and Caicos Islands.
 It was forecast to squeeze past Bermuda later this week.

-It was likely to approach Bermuda late Thursday and then Canada's Atlantic provinces late Friday.
+It was likely to approach Bermuda late Thursday or Friday and then Canada's Atlantic provinces on Saturday.
 The U.S. State Department issued an advisory Tuesday night telling U.S. citizens to "reconsider travel" to Bermuda.

 The storm has been blamed for directly causing at least four deaths in its march through the Caribbean, where winds and torrential rain in Puerto Rico left a majority of people on the U.S. territory without power or running water.
 Hundreds of thousands of people scraped mud out of their homes following what authorities described as "historic" flooding.